The process of enlarging basement windows to bring them up to code.

 *** FIRST be sure to check your local code to see what size of window you need***

-Because our foundation is cinderblock, I had to patch below and around the window with concrete.
+Since our foundation is cinderblock, I had to patch below and around the window with concrete.

-Let’s break this down into the steps we took.
+Let’s break this down into the steps we took:

 - As you probably know, you need to dig out the dirt around where your new window will be.
-If you are hiring a company or to make it easier for your cut, you will need a hole that is 1-foot wider on all sides of where your new window will be.
-Plus you need a 4-foot projection (the distance from the foundation to the dirt).
+To make it easier for your cut, you will need a hole that is 1-foot wider on all sides of where your new window will be.
+Plus, you need a 4-foot projection (the distance from the foundation to the dirt).

 - P.S.
-My husband hand dug each hole and it took about a week for both holes, this was after work and one Saturday.
+My husband hand dug each hole and it took about a week for both holes; this was after work and one Saturday.

 CUTTING THE OPENING

-Because my dad has experience with this he came and made the cuts for us.
-Before cutting we made a level line of where the cut should be.
-But it was hard seeing the lines once the dust started.
+Luckily, my dad has experience with this so he came over and made the cuts for us.

-Here is what we were left with.
+Here is what we were left with:

 Then we created a concrete form using 2×4’s, wiring them together.

-After I mixed some concrete and filled the forms.
+After, I mixed some concrete and filled the forms.

-Next, I caulked the outside of the window (cutting down the shims if needed with a razor) and adding spray foam to some areas of the inside.
+Next, I caulked the outside of the window (cutting down the shims with a razor, if needed) and adding spray foam to some areas of the inside.
 See a more detailed tutorial on the process we use to install basement windows here.

-And now we have new windows that are up to code for our area.
-Let’s see a before and after.
+And now, we have new windows that are up to code for our area.
+Let’s see a before and after:

 Hope this will help you know what you need to do to expand your basement windows.

 P.S.
-Be sure to stay tuned for how to install a window well!
+Be sure to stay tuned for how to install a window well.